rwc3030/trading_scripts_library_001/product_management_plan.md

 ## Product
 - **Product Name:** Pinescript Code Viewer
 - **Category:** Web Application
 - **Description:** A web application that displays a library of TradingView Pinescript code snippets, allowing users to browse, view, and copy code easily.
+The application will also feature a backend that generates new Pinescript strategies and organizes them into a user-friendly library.

 ## Business Goals
 - Establish a user-friendly platform that attracts a significant user base.
 - Generate revenue through premium features or subscriptions for advanced functionalities.
 - Build a strong brand presence in the trading community by providing valuable resources and tools.
+- Continuously update the library with new strategies and ideas to keep users engaged and returning to the platform.